 Most veggies can be given raw or cooked (with the exception of squash which needs to be cooked first).

-Pumpkin and turnip may be more enjoyable if lightly cooked, but raw is also fine.
+Pumpkin and turnip may be more enjoyable if lightly cooked but feeding them raw is also fine.

 Some vegetables such as the peas in the pod, green beans and bell peppers (cut into strips) are especially enjoyed when frozen and crunchy.